 Though we don't realize it, what we may be saying is "My will be done."
 Take our prayers for the return of our prodigals, for example.
 It's a good will.
 We want what He wants.
 And it is for the eternal benefit of those we love.
-However, we are frustrated when we don't see the answer - now already.
+However, we are frustrated that we don't see the answer - now already.

 We say we trust Him to accomplish it in His time.
-But in the meantime, we are anxious and worried.
+But in the meantime, we worry.
 Maybe part of what we want is for God to answer our prayer so we feel that we don't need to worry anymore.
 As if our worrying can accomplish anything.
-No, Jesus spends 10 verses in Matthew 6:25-34 telling us not to worry about anything!
+No, Jesus tells us not to worry (Matthew 6:25-34).